ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

 - [SBT_certification](../assets/eip-zkID/contracts/SBT_certification.sol) is the  example of identity certificate that can be assigned by the KYC controller contract. this implements all th functions and events in the standard interface.

+apart from that there is [example script](../assets/eip-zkID/script/createProof.js) that allows the creation of proofs offchain and publish the proofs and specific public signatures onchain for the verification process.

 ## Security Considerations